 But if you’ve cruised before and you know you’re not picky about room location, go for it!
 A guarantee stateroom can often save you some money and up your chances of that coveted upgrade.

 Have you ever booked a guarantee stateroom on a cruise?
-Would you consider it?
+Or would you consider trying a guarantee cabin?
 Let me know in the comments below!